mintplugins/mp-core/readme.txt

 * Added versioning to enqueues in the Metabox class.
 * Various animation function upgrades.
 * Change “Install Items” > “Installing Required Items” in the plugin checker.
+* Make checkboxes in repeaters save an empty value (before they were removed from the repeater array if unchecked).
+This way we can check if the field key exists to know whether it has ever been saved before.
+* Added function called “mp_core_get_post_meta_checkbox” which allows us to set a default for checkboxes when retrieving them.

 = 1.0.1.0 = February 4, 2015
 * Plugin Checker Class: Only install 3 dependant plugins at a time.